cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ___

 ### Week 7-b: Chapter 11 - Summary and Overall conclusion (June 16th, 2020)
 This chapter summarizes what we have learned in the ten previous chapters.
+I also highlight open research problems that might support you in finding topics for a Master or even a PhD thesis.

 - **Video:** t.b.d.